ahmedalafoori/warehouse-managementt-system/README.md

-Features of warehouse management system
+Features of warehouse management system:
-Adding and removing users
+1- Adding and removing users
-Add and delete product images
+2- Add and delete product images
-Add and delete an unlimited number of categories of product types Add and delete an unlimited number of products
+3- Add and delete an unlimited number of categories of product types 4- Add and delete an unlimited number of products
-Adding and deleting sales from stock products
+5- Adding and deleting sales from stock products
-Search for monthly and daily sales process or from a specific date
+6- Search for monthly and daily sales process or from a specific date